imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 }
 ```

-One common pitfall is on error handling.
+One common pitfall is error handling.
 For example,

 ```rust,no_run
 let Some(mut inner_iter) = self.iters.peek_mut() {